 - Administrative teams can connect with each other and patients more efficiently, eliminating the chance of miscommunication or lost voicemails.

 With the increased likelihood of a text message being opened, the pressure to make sure that it represents your practice and what you accurately want to promote can be daunting.
 What’s more, it can be difficult to add branding or graphics to a text message and without a hook, the message is likely to be left on read.
 Under these circumstances, the appeal of eye-catching emoticons and emojis quickly becomes apparent.

 Emoticons, which are text-based facial expressions, or emojis, which are small icon pictures, have the power to change the tone of your message into something relatable and worth engaging with (when utilized appropriately).
 On the other hand, emojis or emoticons can be subject to individual interpretation and may not always have the desired effect.
-There have even been instances in courts where the verdict was influenced by niche understandings of emojis that most people would consider completely innocuous!
+There have even been legal proceedings where the verdict was influenced by niche understandings of emojis that most people would consider completely innocuous!

-That being said, it is largely accepted that a message with emojis or emoticons has a less professional impression, but it’s up to you to find your brand and choose how you want to personify your patient engagement efforts.
-Just keep in mind that texting, like all other forms of communication, especially when it comes to representing your therapy and rehab practice, comes with its own etiquette in addition to HIPAA security regulations.
+That being said, it’s largely accepted that a message with emojis or emoticons creates a more casual tone, but it’s up to you to find your brand and choose how you want to personify your patient engagement efforts.
+Just keep in mind that texting, like all other forms of communication—especially when it comes to representing your therapy and rehab practice—comes with its own etiquette in addition to HIPAA security regulations.

 HIPAA Compliance and Security Rules

 One of the hallmarks of healthcare communication is the criticality of guaranteeing patient confidentiality.
 As a result, all forms of SMS or MMS engagement must comply with HIPAA regulations, which are national standards designed to protect individually identifiable health information when transmitted or stored in an electronic format.
 Under HIPAA, there must be appropriate administrative, technical as well as physical safeguards in place and here’s why: